Rewards Program for Engagement that Drives Quality Content

 After

-applying top-level page navigation consistently across all main pages to ensure a unified experience.
+The sorting mechanism I aimed to carry through was a holistic design decision: applying top-level page navigation consistently across all main pages to ensure a unified experience.

 Shop